timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
 MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
-Its core purpose is to reduce administrative burdens, enabling musicians to focus on their creative work.
+Its core purpose is to reduce administrative burdens, enabling musicians to focus on creative work.
 The platform aims to be user-friendly, scalable, and an indispensable tool for enhancing efficiency and supporting independent artists, with the ambition to become the leading global solution for managing music careers.

 ## User Preferences
 Preferred communication style: Simple, everyday language.